leucos/ansible-tuto/step-10/README.md

 If we had other servers in group `web` but wanted to limit the playbook to a subset, we could have used, for instance : `-l firsthost:secondhost:...`.

-Now that we have this nice cluster of web servers, let's put a load balancer in front of  it in [step-11](https://github.com/leucos/ansible-tuto/tree/master/step-11)).
+Now that we have this nice farm of web servers, let's turn it into a cluster, putting a load balancer in front of them in [step-11](https://github.com/leucos /ansible-tuto/tree/master/step-11)).